mofcloud/docs/docs/user-guide/providers/agora.md

 ## Auto sync
 !!! example "Explanation"
-    Mof will run cron job based on configuration
+    Cycor will run cron job based on configuration

     ![](img/en/cron.png)

 ## Tag management
 !!! example "Explanation"
-    Mof will list all available tags in billing data.
+    Cycor will list all available tags in billing data.
 In order to group bills in **Smart bills** by tag, user needs to select keys here.

     ![](img/en/tag.png)